-[A pano looking back from just under the crux.]
+[A pano looking back along the approach ridge from just under the crux.]

-After the crux it was a short ascent to the summit of North Vic.
+After the crux it was a short ascent to the summit.
 The clouds weren't lifting and we were rather chilly after dealing with the crux, so we didn't linger long.
 After snapping some photos and signing the 2002 register (4th ascent party of 2015), we started down.
-As we rapped the crux we saw two figures far below, just starting the crux northeast ridge section.
+As we rapped the crux we saw two figures far below, just starting the northeast ridge.
 We waited for them part way down the ridge near one of the lower rap stations and after exchanging greetings we kept going down while they climbed above.
 He was studying to be an apprentice guide and she was his 'practice client'.
 They were short-roped and moved efficiently towards the crux above us.
-We down climbed everything under the crux, but a few of the moves felt a wee bit desperate.
-I was glad for the 'poons since they gave me purchase on some tiny little holds that otherwise would have been way too slick to use.
+We downclimbed everything under the crux, but a few of the moves felt a wee bit desperate.
+I was glad for the crampons since they gave me purchase on some tiny little holds that otherwise would have been way too slick to use.

 [A 2002 register - quite old for an accessible, Lake Louise 11,000er]

-[The traverse to Victoria - main summit looks fun!
-Lefroy looks a bit bare compared to usual. ++]
+[The traverse to Victoria South - the main summit - looks spicy!]

 [One more view over the teal colored Sherbrooke Lake (L) and Wapta Lake (R) towards the Wapta Icefield.
 Even Daly looks small now!]